vircadia/vircadia-native-core/BUILD.md

 * Win32 OpenSSL v1.0.1h

 Install OpenSSL into the Windows system directory, to make sure that QT uses the version that you've just installed, and not some other version.

+#### Intel Threading Building Blocks (TBB)

+Download the stable release for Windows from the [Intel Threading Building Blocks website](https://www.threadingbuildingblocks.org/).
+By default, TBB will install to Program Files.
+You may also choose to install it to %HIFI_LIB_DIR%\TBB.

+You must run `tbbvars.bat` so that the find module included with this project will be able to find TBB no matter where you installed it. `tbbvars.bat` is located in the 'bin' folder of your TBB install.
+For a default installation on a 64-bit architechture, tbbvars can be found at `C:/Program Files (x86)/Intel/TBB/bin/tbbvars.bat`.

 #### Zlib